What is GPPAC?

-Our mission is to promote a global shift in peacebuilding from solely reacting to conflict to preventing conflicts from turning violent.
+Our mission is to promote a shift in how armed conflict is dealt with: a shift from reaction to prevention.
 We do this through multi-actor collaboration and local ownership of strategies for peace and security.
 Together, we aim to achieve greater national, regional and global synergy in the field of conflict prevention and peacebuilding, and to strengthen the role of local members in the regions affected by conflict.

 Together we work on supporting the capacity of our regional networks for collaborative action by facilitating regional and global exchanges: members from diverse regions meet to learn from each other experiences.
 Our members also connect with other actors, including the UN, regional intergovernmental organisations such as the League of Arab States, state actors, the media and academia.
 This has resulted in unique initiatives, showing our ability to bridge global policy making with local ownership and practice on the ground.
 Our work is guided by our current Strategic Plan 2016-2020 and is structured around three core strategies: enabling collaboration, improving practice, and influencing policy.
 Cutting across our strategic and thematic priorities is a commitment to gender mainstreaming and we strive to integrate gender perspectives in all our work.